Neocreb/frontend-eloity-unified-ecosys/IMPLEMENTATION_GUIDE_FOR_FULL_APP.md

 Available MCP Integrations (recommended to connect via the Builder.io MCP popover):
 - Supabase — preferred for database, auth, and realtime subscriptions.
 Connect via [Open MCP popover](#open-mcp-popover).
 (RECOMMENDED)
 - Neon — alternative serverless Postgres option.
 [Connect to Neon](#open-mcp-popover)
-- Netlify — host the frontend, CI/CD and deploy previews.
-[Connect to Netlify](#open-mcp-popover)
-- Zapier — automation and inter-app workflows.
-[Connect to Zapier](#open-mcp-popover)
-- Figma — design-to-code workflow (use Builder.io Figma plugin).
-Get plugin from MCP servers or plugin page.
-- Builder.io — CMS for content and assets.
-[Connect to Builder.io](#open-mcp-popover)
-- Linear — project tracking and issues.
-[Connect to Linear](#open-mcp-popover)
-- Notion — documentation and handover notes.
-[Connect to Notion](#open-mcp-popover)
-- Sentry — error monitoring and performance.
-[Connect to Sentry](#open-mcp-popover)
-- Context7 — docs and up-to-date library references.
-[Connect to Context7](#open-mcp-popover)
-- Semgrep — static security scanning.
-[Connect to Semgrep](#open-mcp-popover)
-- Prisma Postgres — ORM and schema management (optional).
-[Connect to Prisma](#open-mcp-popover)

 > Note: When you are ready to wire the database, connect Supabase first via the MCP popover.